-President Zachary Taylor, a shrewd businessman and land speculator, owned a plantation near Baton Rouge which he called home after the 1820s.
+President Zachary Taylor, a shrewd businessman and land speculator, owned a plantation near Baton Rouge that he called home after the 1820s.

 His political accomplishments were few, but his military career was impressive and his personal life was full.
 In 1810, Taylor married Margaret Mackall Smith in Louisville.
 The couple had six children, including Sarah, who died of malaria shortly after marrying future Confederate President Jefferson Davis in 1835, and Richard, who became a Confederate general during the Civil War.

 By 1822, Taylor became commanding officer of Fort Robertson at Baton Rouge, which sat amid the prosperous sugar and cotton plantations of the Lower Mississippi, where he established a plantation even as his itinerant military career continued.
 He remained at Fort Robertson through the spring of 1824 and returned to Louisiana to command garrisons at New Orleans (1827–28 and 1831).
 During this time, he speculated in the farmlands of northern Louisiana and purchased a 380-acre plantation in Feliciana Parish, which he often rented and finally sold in 1849 before departing for the White House, along with the Cypress Grove plantation near Rodney, Mississippi.
-Taylor owned at least three hundred slaves in an era when only one percent of slave owners held more than one hundred people.
+Taylor owned at least three hundred enslaved people in an era when only one percent of slave owners held more than one hundred people.
 Because Taylor was a largely absentee owner owing to his military service, his plantations were operated by overseers.
-Mindful of the challenges he faced as an officer in keeping his enlisted men well provisioned, Taylor instructed his plantation overseers to keep the “servants,” as he termed his slaves, sufficiently clothed and fed.

 Taylor fought in the Black Hawk War (1832) and the Second Seminole War (1837).
 Promoted to brigadier general, Taylor was responsible for occupying Texas during the republic’s annexation by the United States and by 1846 had established his forces on the banks of the Rio Grande in preparation for the expected Mexican-American War.
 After the conflict erupted in the spring of 1846, Taylor, although outnumbered by the Mexican army, won victories at Palo Alto, Resaca de la Palma, Monterrey, and Veracruz.
 His leadership was instrumental in Mexico’s defeat.
 Lauded by the press as a war hero and savior of the republic, Taylor was promoted to major general and received a congressional commendation.
 He had become one of the most acclaimed men in America.